uwuclxdy/uwuweb/docs/modal-guidelines.md

 # Modal Implementation Guidelines for uwuweb

 This document provides standardized guidelines for implementing modals (popup dialogs) across the uwuweb application.
+You must read this file (367 lines) in full!!!

 ## 1. HTML Structure